thejoycekung/blog/_posts/2020-08-02-flask-postmortem.md

 I also struggled with Kubernetes!
 Running through Kubernetes the Hard Way was helpful for me understanding the basics of how K8s clusters work and how everything is wired together but still I struggled a little with the setup.

 Overall - the things I was familiar with were (mostly) the things I did well on, and the new stuff I did less well on.
 That's okay - onwards and upwards!

+Another note - this is called a "postmortem" but I don't know if this project is quite dead yet.
+We might come back!